Tour de France race director tests positive for coronavirus

-Tour de France race director Christian Prudhomme has tested positive for coronavirus in the latest round of testing, with all riders testing negative prior to participating in the 10th stage of this year’s race.
+Tour de France race director Christian Prudhomme has tested positive for coronavirus in the latest round of testing, with all riders testing negative prior to participating in the 10th stage won by Ireland's Sam Bennett in a sprint finish.

 Race organisers said Prudhomme will be quarantined for seven days after testing positive, having had his fourth test of the month.